 If a borrower in a permanent modification is eligible for an FDD forbearance plan and has the capacity to make partial payments, the servicer should make every effort to structure the forbearance plan such that the borrower retains good standing during the FDD forbearance period.
-For example, the servicer may require the borrower to make partial payments during the forbearance period such that the loan at no time becomes delinquent by three full monthly payments during the forbearance plan.
+For example, the servicer may require the borrower to make partial payments during the forbearance period such that the loan at no time becomes delinguent by three full monthly payments during the forbearance plan.
 If a borrower loses good standing, even as a result of an FDD forbearance plan, the loan is not eligible to receive or accrue borrower, servicer or investor incentives in connection with the loan.
-In addition, the borrower is not eligible for another HAMP modification.
-If paying in accordance with the FDD forbearance plan would result in the borrower in writing at the time the FDD forbearance plan is offered that by paying in accordance with the plan, the borrower may lose good standing under HAMP.
-In the event a borrower loses good standing, the servicer must work with the borrower to cure the delinquency regardless of the fact that the borrower is unable to regain good standing.
-If this is not possible, the servicer should evaluate the borrower for any other loss mitigation alternative prior to commencing foreclosure proceedings.
+In addition, the borrower is not eligible for another HAMP modification; provided, however, if it was a HAMP Tier 1 permanent modification, the borrower may be eligible for a HAMP Tier 2 permanent modification.
+If paying in accordance with the FDD forbearance plan would result in the borrower becoming three full monthly payments past due, then the servicer must inform the borrower in writing at the time the FDD forbearance plan is offered that by paying in accordance with the plan, the borrower may lose good standing under HAMP.
+In the event a borrower loses good standing, the servicer must work with the borrower to cure the delinguency regardless of the fact that the borrower is unable to regain good standing.
+If this is not possible, the servicer should evaluate the borrower for any other loss mitigation alternative, including, HAMP Tier 2 (if the loss of good standing was on a permanent modification under HAMP Tier 1) prior to commencing foreclosure proceedings.